dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-ExtendedResult.md

 **Return Value**

-An ImageData object as the sampling image of the barcode zone.
+An `ImageData` object representing the sampling image of the barcode zone.